WHAT IS IT?

 WHO SHOULD CONSIDER PEP?

-If your risk is considered to be high (eg unprotected receptive anal male-male sex), PEP will generally be recommended.
+If your risk is considered to be high PEP will generally be recommended.
 In other situations (eg a broken condom during heterosexual intercourse), the very low risk of HIV infection has to be balanced against the significant risk of side effects of medications, and PEP may not be recommended.

 WHAT IS THE PROCESS IF I DECIDE TO TAKE PEP?

-HIV testing will be repeated 3 months after exposure.
+HIV testing will be then be repeated 3 months after exposure.

 NOTES ON PEP

-PEP should be commenced as soon as possible after potential exposure, and certainly within 72 hours.
+PEP should be commenced as soon as possible after potential exposure, within 72 hours.

 - PEP is not a 'morning after pill' and does not replace the need for safe sex practices.
 We do not know how effective it is!